Marina Prior: Theatre career

-In 1984 Prior was "Guinevere" in the Australian production of Camelot with Richard Harris.
-In 1985, she performed the dual roles of "Jellylorum" and "Griddlebone" in the Australian premiere production of Cats.
-In 1987, she appeared as "Josephine" opposite Paul Eddington in Gilbert and Sullivan's H.M.S.
-Pinafore, as "Kathy" in The Student Prince at the Lyric Opera in Brisbane and as "Hope Harcourt" in Anything Goes.
-This was followed by "Cosette" and the Australian premiere production of Les Misérables in Melbourne and later, "Fantine" in te same musical in Sydney.
+In 1984, Prior played the role of Guinevere in the Australian production of Camelot with Richard Harris.
+In 1985, she performed the dual roles of Jellylorum and Griddlebone in the Australian premiere production of Cats.
+In 1987, she appeared as Josephine opposite Paul Eddington in Gilbert and Sullivan's H.M.S.
+Pinafore, as Kathy in The Student Prince at the Lyric Opera in Brisbane and as Hope Harcourt in Anything Goes.
+This was followed by Cosette and the Australian premiere production of Les Misérables opposite Normie Rowe, Philip Quast, Simon Burke, and Anthony Warlow in Melbourne.
+She later played Fantine in the same musical in Sydney.

-From 1990 to 1993, she starred as the original "Christine Daaé" in the Australian premiere of The Phantom of the Opera, opposite Anthony Warlow and later Rob Guest.
-This was followed by roles in many major productions, including "Maria" in West Side Story, "Lily" in The Secret Garden (1995), "Magnolia" in Show Boat (1998) and the title role in The Merry Widow (1999).
+From 1990 to 1993, she starred as the original Christine Daaé in the Australian premiere of The Phantom of the Opera, opposite Warlow and later Rob Guest.
+This was followed by roles in many major productions, including Maria in West Side Story, Lily in The Secret Garden opposite Warlow and Quast (1995), Magnolia in Show Boat (1998) and the title role in The Merry Widow (1999).

-Other appearances include "Miss Adelaide" in Guys and Dolls (2000); the title role in Annie Get Your Gun (2004), both in staged concert versions with The Production Company; in 2003 in John Misto's play Harp on the Willow ("Mary O'Hara") at the Ensemble Theatre, Sydney; as "Jane Smart" in The Witches of Eastwick (2002); and as "Belinda Blair" in Noises Off (2003).
+Other appearances include Miss Adelaide in Guys and Dolls (2000); the title role in Annie Get Your Gun (2004), both in staged concert versions with The Production Company; in 2003 in John Misto's play Harp on the Willow (Mary O'Hara) at the Ensemble Theatre, Sydney; as Jane Smart in The Witches of Eastwick (2002); and as Belinda Blair in Noises Off (2003).
 Prior performed in the Australian premiere of The 25th Annual Putnam County Spelling Bee with the Melbourne Theatre Company and later with the Sydney Theatre Company.
-She appeared as "Miss Adelaide" in Guys and Dolls at the Princess Theatre, Melbourne in March 2008 and with the Melbourne Theatre Company in The Hypocrite in November 2008.
+She appeared as Miss Adelaide in Guys and Dolls at the Princess Theatre, Melbourne in March 2008 and with the Melbourne Theatre Company in The Hypocrite in November 2008.
 She reprised her role in Guys and Dolls from March 2009 in Sydney.

 Prior toured Australasia in 1994 with José Carreras.
 She has performed concerts with many Australian symphony orchestras.
 She is a regular performer at Melbourne's Carols by Candlelight and regularly appears at Opera in the Alps with David Hobson.
 She also appeared with Hobson at Opera by the Lock in Mildura, Victoria, in 2008.